-Allergies, covid and vaccines: Your questions answered
+Is it covid or just allergies?
+Your questions about symptoms and vaccines, answered.

-As the beginning of this year’s pollen season coincides with yet another troubling increase in new coronavirus infections, we’ve compiled answers to some of the most commonly asked questions about allergies, the coronavirusand vaccines.
+As the beginning of this year’s pollen season coincides with yet another troubling increase in new coronavirus infections, we’ve compiled answers to some of the most commonly asked questions about allergies, the coronavirus and vaccines.
 The information and recommendations below are drawn from previously published Washington Post articles and new interviews with allergy and immunology experts.

 Please keep in mind that as research into the virus and vaccines continues, guidance may change.
 We will update this FAQ accordingly.